Lithuania: Education

 According to the World Bank, the literacy rate among Lithuanians aged 15 years and older is 100%.
 School attendance rates are above the EU average, and school leave is less common than in the EU.
 According to Eurostat Lithuania leads among other countries of the European Union in people with secondary education (93.3%).
 Based on OECD data, Lithuania is among the top 5 countries in the world in postsecondary (tertiary) education attainment.
 As of 2022, 58.15% of the population aged 25 to 34, and 33.28% of the population aged 55 to 64 had completed tertiary education.
 The share of tertiary-educated 25–64-year-olds in STEM (Science, technology, engineering, and mathematics) fields in Lithuania were above the OECD average (29% and 26% respectively), similarly to business, administration and law (25% and 23% respectively).

 The modern education system has multiple structural problems.
 Insufficient funding, quality issues, and decreasing student population are the most prevalent.
 Teacher salaries are below the EU average, despite significant increases since 2011.
 Low teacher salaries was the primary reason behind national teacher strikes in 2014, 2015, and 2016.
 Salaries in the higher education sector are also low.
 Many professors have a second job to supplement their income.
-PISA report from 2022 found that results in math, science and reading were around OECD average, after trailing the OECD average in earlier reports in 2010 and 2015, although the relative improvement was primarily driven by the decrease in performance in the other OECD countries as a result of COVID 19 pandemic.
+PISA report from 2022 found that results in math, science and reading were around OECD average, after trailing the OECD average in earlier reports in 2010 and 2015, although the relative improvement was primarily driven by the decrease in performance in the other OECD countries as a result of COVID-19 pandemic.
 The population ages 6 to 19 has decreased by 36% between 2005 and 2015.
-As a result, the student-teacher ratio is decreasing and expenditure per student is increasing, but schools, particularly in rural areas, are forced into reorganizations and consolidations.
+As a result, the student-teacher ratio is decreasing and expenditure per student is increasing, but schools, particularly in rural areas, are forced into reorganisations and consolidations.
 As with other Baltic nations, in particular Latvia, the large volume of higher education graduates within the country, coupled with the high rate of spoken second languages is contributing to an education brain drain.

 As of 2008, there were 15 public and 6 private universities as well as 16 public and 11 private colleges.
 Vilnius University is one of the oldest universities in Northern Europe and the largest university in Lithuania.
 Kaunas University of Technology is the largest technical university in the Baltic States and the second largest university in Lithuania.
 In an attempt to reduce costs and adapt to sharply decreasing number of high-school students, parliament decided to reduce the number of universities.
 In early 2018, Lithuanian University of Educational Sciences and Aleksandras Stulginskis University were merged into Vytautas Magnus University.